 Neurogenic inflammation, triggered by the nervous system

-Neurogenic inflammation is the lesser known form of inflammation, which is related to the nervous system.
+Neurogenic inflammation is the lesser-known form of inflammation, which is related to the nervous system.

-When skin comes into contact with potential irritants, it activates sensors in the nervous glands, which release a cascade of substances known as neuro-peptides.
+When the skin comes into contact with potential irritants, it activates sensors in the nervous glands, which release a cascade of substances known as neuro-peptides.

-When our skin is under emotional stress or comes into contact with pollution, a painful neurogenic response is created, this leads to inflammatory conditions such as itching, psoriasis and dermatitis
+When our skin is under emotional stress or comes into contact with pollution, a painful neurogenic response is created; this leads to inflammatory conditions such as itching, psoriasis, and dermatitis.

 So to recap, we have established there are two significant triggers behind inflammation: